DIY: Make a Sinage

 One of the things I definitely need is a signage.
 At first I thought I'd order one, get it all nice and professionally done but research told me that it could be pricey... and I did not really want to add more expenses to this venture.
-So my research turned into a how to make one.
+So my research turned into a DIY.

+Next up was painting.
 There were so many color combinations to choose from.
 I could go with wood stain on white, wood stain on orange.
 White on black.
 Gray on white.
 Orange on Black.
 Orange on white.
 White on Orange.
 Black on Orange.

+I chose blue, black, yellow and an off-white paint colors and painted the board randomly with this color combination.
+No premixing or anything.
 After it dried, I sanded it by hand then applied another coat of stain.
 It was perfect!
 I love, love, love how it turned out!
 Look at those colors.
 And the second coat of stain just made it look darker and richer.

 For text, I decided to go with classic white to contrast with this rich background.
 Using a yellow pastel pencil, which was what I had on hand, I wrote OrangeJar.com in my loose, informal script and painted over that with white.
 Gorgeous.
 I love it.

 But.
 Even though I love it now, the good news is, when I'm tired of this and want to try a different look, I can just sand or paint over everything and reuse the same materials!